-From the beginning of time, God had a big picture plan.
-The plan was for his creation to reflect his nature and glory through creation.
-God being a relational being also wanted a family – one that would share his divine nature.
-Made in his own image, the pinnacle of his handiwork was mankind who was to rule as Yahweh’s viceroy on the earth.
-He foreshadowed this mysterious plan through a continuing series of interwoven and ever-expanding types, shadows, stories, promises, covenants, and prophetic revelations.
+From the beginning of time God had a plan.
+His plan was to have a family and that family would live within his creation.
+God is a relational being – one that would share his divine nature with his family.
+So mankind was made in his own image and destined to rule as Yahweh’s viceroy on the earth.
+Throughout the scriptures God foreshadowed this mysterious plan through a continuing series of interwoven and ever-expanding types, shadows, stories, promises, covenants, and prophetic revelations.

 Unfortunately, there were three episodes which occurred in the early pages of Genesis which exacted a heavy toll on Yahweh’s plan.
 Namely, the fall in the garden (G), the flood of Noah (F) and the rebellion at the Tower of Babel (TB)*.
 As a result of these events humanity was left in a condition of: